reusable-ui/reusable-ui-monorepo/variants/theme-variant/README.md

 # @reusable-ui/theme-variant 📦

-A utility for managing component themes consistently across React projects.
+A utility for managing themes consistently across React components.
 Provides hooks and CSS helpers for theme resolution and conditional styling — ideal for buttons, cards, badges, input fields, and any themeable UI elements.

 ## ✨ Features